Rilonacept (By injection)

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Fever, chills, cough, hoarseness, runny or stuffy nose, sore throat, and body aches.
+- Fever, chills, cough, hoarseness, runny or stuffy nose, sore throat, body aches

 If you notice these less serious side effects, talk with your doctor: